 Sutera recommends insoles from Redi-Thotics for foot pain.
-They're made with a foam base, a plush top layer and extra cushion for comfort and stabilization.
+They're made with a foam base, a plush top layer and extra cushion for comfort and stabilization, the brand says.

 "If you have a flatter arch type foot, increased arch support can help to reduce the likelihood of plantar fasciitis and offer pain relief," Sutera said.
 "Sometimes, however, custom made orthotics may be necessary which can be made by your podiatrist."

 Sutera also likes this popular option from Superfeet, which makes several kinds of insoles for different sports and athletic needs.
 The "green" inserts are made with a high-density foam that can be trimmed to fit into your shoes.
-With a stabilizer cap for stability, a deep heel cup and the signature Superfeet shape, they help with natural shock absorption and offer comfort, earning them over 12,000 verified five-star ratings.
+With a stabilizer cap, a deep heel cup and the signature Superfeet shape, they help with natural shock absorption and offer comfort, the brand says.

 "Choose an insert that is durable, thin and supportive," Sutera said.
 "Take the original flat insole out of the sneaker that it came with and replace it with one with more arch support."